Skip to content

 Location: the west coast of Sabah.

 How to reach: If you stay in Sabah, you can catch an Uber ride to the park.
-If you come from Kuala Lumpur, it’s obvious that the best option is to fly to Kota Kinabalu.
-Then take a car to Kinabalu National Park.
+If you come from Kuala Lumpur, it’s evident that the best option is to fly to Kota Kinabalu.
+Then, take a car to Kinabalu National Park.
 The whole journey takes 5h and costs around $60-$170

 Price: Around $4

-Coupled with rolling stretches of landscape, Kinabalu National Park is with wooden and waterfalls, among other things.
+Coupled with rolling landscape stretches, Kinabalu National Park has wooden structures and waterfalls, among other things.
 Beautiful palms lie along the coast, providing a picturesque backdrop reminiscent of the magical locations you see on Instagram and have always wanted to visit.

 25 Best Things to Do in Malaysia-Your Full Guide